 We’ve probably all heard terms like annulment or divorce summons before and we have a general understanding of what they mean.
 But if you’re dealing with any of these family law issues, you’ll need a better understanding of the terminology used in these legal situations.

 This blog addresses some commonly misunderstood terms related to divorce and is taken directly from the book Minnesota Divorce & Family Law, by the attorneys at Atticus Family Law.
-You can access the complete book for free by visiting our homepage and signing up for our newsletter.
+You can access the complete book at no cost by visiting our homepage and signing up for our newsletter.
 When you’re ready for more personalized divorce guidance, contact Atticus Family Law to learn how we can help.

 A legal annulment is a decision by the court that the couple was never married.
 Some marriages are against the law, such as marriage between close relatives.
 Annulments are not necessary in such cases because, under the law, there is no marriage.
 Other marriages may be annulled by the court.
 For example: